 Recommended hotels in London

-A personal favourite of ours is situated just minutes walk from Regent Street but is in a quiet and upmarket neighbourhood called Marylebone.
+A personal favorite of ours is situated just minutes walk from Regent Street but is in a quiet and upmarket neighborhood called Marylebone.
 The hotel is close to many shops, has a very nice swimming pool and is called The Marylebone Hotel, you can compare prices here.

 For a different view of London, we recommend the CitizenM Bankside Hotel on the southern side of the Thames River, next to the Tate Modern museum and Borough Market, a great little food market.
 It is a short walk from the City of London and the Underground.
-The hotel is part of the CitizenM group of hotels, a concept we really like, where each hotel is uniquely designed, decently priced, and no extra charges for in-room internet, free movies to watch, a large comfortable bed, ability to easily control the temperature, the colour of the room lights, the TV and the curtains all from a single touch screen controller.
+The hotel is part of the CitizenM group of hotels, a concept we really like, where each hotel is uniquely designed, decently priced, and no extra charges for in-room internet, free movies to watch, a large comfortable bed, ability to easily control the temperature, the color of the room lights, the TV and the curtains all from a single touch screen controller.
 In addition, they have beautiful lobbies to sit in.
-You can book directly at the hotel’s website, and if you use our special code WINTER, you will receive a 12% discount until 29 February 2016.

 Central London hotels can be very expensive and if you try to look for something cheaper in the centre, chances are the hotel will be of lower quality too.
 Therefore, it is our recommendation that for good 3 star hotels you should look a bit further out of Central London, and find a hotel in Zone 2, close to an Underground station and local busses.
 One such hotel we recommend is the Quality Hotel Hampstead, and you can compare prices here.